Andrew Lustig Holmes Rolston III Professor of Religion Emeritus

 I've been the principal or co-principal investigator on several grants, including a Ford-funded study of religious perspectives on biotechnology.
 I'm also founding co-editor of Christian Bioethics and a former columnist for Commonweal magazine.

-I've published widely in the fields of bioethics and theological ethics, with 10 books jointly authored or edited and numerous articles and book chapters, including contributions to several award-winning titles.
+I've published widely in the fields of bioethics and theological ethics, with eleven books jointly authored or edited and numerous articles and book chapters, including contributions to several award-winning titles.
 I'm currently on the board of directors of the National Biomedical Research Foundation, the editorial board of The Journal of Medicine and Philosophy, and the editorial advisory board of Christian Bioethics.